-In the workflow of commercial transactions, the flow of goods and services rarely waits for payments to be processed, also known as cash application, is critical for business success.
-If the relationship between two businesses in good standing is solid, their accounts are assumed to be sufficient to cover regular exchanges of service.
+In the workflow of commercial transactions, the flow of goods and services rarely waits for payments to be processed.
+But this process, better known as cash application, is critical for business success.
+If the relationship between two businesses in good standing is solid, their accounts are assumed sufficient to cover regular service exchanges.

 However, this agreeable arrangement makes for more complex accounting than business-to-consumer (B2C) exchanges.
 What are the reasons for this complexity?

 Generally, when a consumer payment is approved, the order and payment are created simultaneously.
 However, with business-to-business (B2B) services, orders or invoices are made, and payments often arrive later.
 Thus, a lucky cash applications specialist or AR professional must manually match payments with their invoices afterward.

 There are solutions for accounts receivable teams looking to streamline their cash flow.
 But before we can get to the fun stuff, it's worth looking at the nuts and bolts of cash application and payments.